angular/angular/packages/compiler/design/separate_compilation.md

 ## Information needed

 The information available across compilations in Angular 5 is represented in the  compiler by a summary description.
-For example, components and directive are represented by the [`CompileDirectiveSummary`](https://github.com/angular/angular/blob/d3827a0017fd5ff5ac0f6de8a19692ce47bf91b4/packages/compiler/src/compile_metadata.ts#L257).
+For example, components and directives are represented by the [`CompileDirectiveSummary`](https://github.com/angular/angular/blob/d3827a0017fd5ff5ac0f6de8a19692ce47bf91b4/packages/compiler/src/compile_metadata.ts#L257).
 The following table shows where this information ends up in an ivy compiled
 class: